Case Study

 The analysis confirmed that a subset of production attributes — significantly fewer than the 150+ being measured — drives the majority of quality variation.
 The client now knows which measurements matter and which they could potentially reduce or eliminate.

-The predictive models achieved meaningful accuracy for quality scoring, giving the production team a tool they can use alongside their existing processes.
-The quartile analysis revealed patterns in raw material characteristics and processing conditions that the quality team had suspected but couldn't previously evidence.
+The predictive models achieved strong predictive accuracy for the primary quality dimensions and moderate accuracy for secondary dimensions — giving the production team a tool they can use alongside their existing processes.
+The best-performing models correctly distinguished top-quartile from bottom-quartile products in the majority of cross-validation runs.

 The engagement was structured as a fixed-price Phase 1 project.
 An optional Phase 2 was scoped for production tooling and a sampling protocol — designed to be informed by Phase 1's findings about which attributes prove most predictive.